What’s the Deal With Mercury Retrograde?

 So go ahead – sign that contract, get into that new relationship, make that big decision – as long as it’s truly in alignment for you, now is as good a time as any.

-Want to know which planetary movements really matter this year?
-Enter your email below and I’ll send you my free report: What You Need To Know Before You Plan Your Year – Key Transits In Vedic Astrology 2016.
+Want to know which planetary transits really matter and what to do when they happen?
+Click here and I’ll send you my free report: Key Planetary Transits in Vedic Astrology 2016: What you Need To Know Before You Plan Your Year.

 [Thanks to Hank Friedman for showing me how Prasna was the source of the Mercury Retrograde misattribution].

-Eleanor Tara, Vedic Astrologer and former Vice President at the Warner Music Group, went from working with the world’s biggest pop stars to reading the actual stars.
+Tara Eleanor Divina, Vedic Astrologer and former Vice President at the Warner Music Group, went from working with the world’s biggest pop stars to reading the actual stars.
 Using Vedic Astrology, an ancient, sacred art of self-understanding and divination, she brings her clients clarity and peace by answering their deepest questions about their lives.
 She also weaves in her own techniques that empower people to connect with their higher guidance so they can move toward what’s most divinely aligned for them.